bluemix/real_estatex_bloopark/README.md

 RealEstateX
 =======================
-Developing a complaint form Odoo module for a real estate company in Germany that provides a form on their website for tenants to submit complaints about their rented flats.
+Developing a complaint website form Odoo module for a real estate company in Germany that provides a form on their website for tenants to submit complaints about their rented flats.
 These complaints will then be classified and dealt with by RealEstateX’s employees.